NFDI4Energy/EFZN_rdm/README.md

     {{1-2}}
 - Upload via github
-- Data Comparison with other projects
+- Data comparison with other projects
 - Take part in developing a domain ontology for energy system sciences
 - Data Review Service